DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 ### Overview: Backtracking

 **Backtracking** is a problem-solving technique that involves incrementally building candidates for solutions and abandoning those that fail to satisfy the problem's constraints.
 It's often implemented using recursion and is particularly useful for solving puzzles like Sudoku, N-Queens, and crosswords.
 The key idea is to explore all possible configurations and backtrack whenever a partial solution cannot be completed to a valid solution.

+## **Intuition**

+The strategy involves generating board states, but we avoid placing a queen on a square that another queen can attack.
+This problem is perfect for backtracking: place the queens one by one, and when all possibilities are exhausted, backtrack by removing a queen and placing it elsewhere.

+Given a board state and a possible placement for a queen, we need a method to determine whether that placement puts the queen under attack.
+A queen is under attack if another queen is in the same row, column, diagonal, or anti-diagonal.

+To implement backtracking, we create a backtrack function that makes changes to the state, calls itself, and then undoes those changes when the call returns (hence the term "backtracking").